blond-admin/BLonD-cpp/README.md

     ```bash
     cd BLonD++
     mkdir build
     cd build
+    cmake --help .. # to see avaliable options
-    cmake .. # or cmake -DUSE_FFTW_OMP=True .. for the multithreaded version
+    cmake .. # use opptions like cmake -DUSE_FFTW_OMP=True .. for the multithreaded version on Linux
-    make
+    cmake --build ..
     ```

 3. The executables should be ready!